etracker/pdfmake/README.md

 ## Added Features

-Here a list of all added/changed features in this version of PdfMake:
+Here's a list of all added/changed features in this version of PdfMake:

 ### Images
 An image can now be positioned vertically by using the **verticalAlignment** attribute.<br/>